Skip to content

 Citrine: Benefits, Properties and Meaning of the Stone

-Citrine, a vibrant solar stone with its shades ranging from pale yellow to deep golden brown, is one of the most appreciated gems for its luminous beauty and energetic properties.
-This variety of quartz takes its name from the French word "lemon", in reference to its zesty color.
+Citrine, a radiant sunstone with shades ranging from pale yellow to deep golden brown, is one of the most treasured gems for its luminous beauty and energetic properties.
+This variety of quartz takes its name from the French word “citron,” referring to its zesty color.

 History & Origins